-72. To meet these difficulties, the Hungarian Authorities have increased restrictions with an eye to bringing domestic Various measures have been prices into line with world prices. taken to curtail the external deficit: The forint underwent a 5% revaluation on 1st January, 1976 in relation to the dollar (41.3 forints to a dollar, as against 43.5 previously), and this should ease the position for essential imports from the West.
-On the other hand, the forint has been devalued 5% in relation to the rouble (1 rouble = 35 florints).
+- 72. To meet these difficulties, the Hungarian Authorities have increased restrictions with an eye to bringing domestic prices into line with world prices.
+Various measures have been taken to curtail the external deficit: The forint underwent a 5% revaluation on 1st January, 1976 in relation to the dollar (41.3 forints to a dollar, as against 43.5 previously), and this should ease the position for essential imports from the West.
+On the other hand, the forint has been devalued 5% in relation to the rouble (1 rouble = 35 forints).
 It is likely that since it has become more difficult to export to the West, some exports will be redirected Eastwards.
-At the same time new taxes have been placed on non-priority imports whilst certain enterprises, which depend for their livelihood on foreign trade, are to receive subsidies(4).

-73. The cost of domestic subsidies will also be gradually reduced; a stage-by-stage alignment of consumer prices on producer prices and of producer prices on international prices is being introduced.
-On 30th November, 1975 the government announced a series of price increases(5) which came into effect
+At the same time new taxes have been placed on non-priority imports whilst certain enterprises, which depend for their livelihood on foreign trade, are to receive subsidies(4). - 73.
+The cost of domestic subsidies will also be gradually reduced; a stage-by-stage alignment of consumer prices on producer prices and of producer prices on international prices is being introduced.
+On 30th November, 1975 the government announced a series of price increases(5) which came into effect on 1st January, 1976 or will be introduced during the year 1976.

-- (1) Hungary has transacted a fairly large volume of business with the Soviet Union, Poland and perhaps other CEMA states in hard currencies.
-Taking the resulting surplus into account, Hungary's deficit in convertible currencies was less than \$500 million - (2) Following a much stronger deterioration already felt in 1974 (3) An official Hungarian estimate puts the proportion attribu- - (3) An official Hungarian estimate puts the proportion attributable to the deterioration in the terms of trade at 68% - (4) The non-commercial forint (used by tourists) rates 20.65 forints to the dollar - (5) This is the third price rise since the beginning of the year: The other two were in January and August 1975 on 1st January, 1976 or will be introduced during the year 1976.
 On 1st December, 1975, the price of sugar went up 50% in order "to relate consumer prices as closely as possible to current costs and producer prices".
 On 1st January, 1976 there were price increases for certain building materials, furniture and paper and office supplies, as well as for a number of services.
-Building materials went up by about 22%, furniture by between 3% and 4% and paper and supplies (except for schools) by between 10% and 15%.
+Building materials went up by about 22%, furniture by between 3% and 4% and paper and supplies (except for schools) by between 10% and 15%. - (1) Hungary has transacted a fairly large volume of business with the Soviet Union, Poland and perhaps other CEMA states in hard currencies.
+Taking the resulting surplus into account, Hungary's deficit in convertible currencies was less than \$500 million